Business License & Tax - Community Development

 - NAICS (North American Industrial Classification System) Association Website

 The City of Burbank City Council adopted an Ordinance on March 30, 3021, to limit delivery fees and non-delivery related service fees that a third-party delivery platform may charge restaurants.
-The Ordinance goes into effect April 30, 2021.
+The Ordinance went into effect April 30, 2021.